-Ofgem has announced that the new price cap will be £2,074 from 1 July 2023.
-This means that energy unit prices will drop and government support will no longer be in effect for most customers.
+Ofgem has announced that the new price cap will be £1,923 from 1 October 2023.

 We know this comes at a time when inflation is still high and we’re all continuing to face a rise in the cost of living.
 That’s why we want you to know that we’ve still got your back.

-This guide provides answers to what is changing from 1 July and how it will affect you, as well as a wide range of resources and support that we have available to help you manage your energy bills.
+This guide provides answers to what is changing from 1 October and how it will affect you, as well as a wide range of resources and support that we have available to help you manage your energy bills.

-What’s changing on 1 July?
+What’s changing on 1 October?

-With the price cap dropping and the government support no longer being available, customers in credit will see that your monthly bill or Direct Debit will decrease from July.
+With the price cap dropping and the government support no longer being available, customers in credit will see that your monthly bill or Direct Debit will decrease from October.
 However, we know that energy prices have been high for a long time so we have a range of financial support and independent advice available to help you.
 Let’s find the right support for you.

 Priority Services Register.
 If you are vulnerable you could be eligible for support from the Priority Services Register, such as priority reconnection if your energy supply stops unexpectedly and a free gas safety check.

 Home mobility aids.
 Improve your mobility and wellbeing at home with free home mobility aids for eligible customers from Homes for Living.

 Emergency fuel support.
 If you have a prepayment meter but are struggling to pay you could get debt advice and emergency support from the Fuel Bank Foundation to help you get back on your feet.
 If you are self-disconnecting from your energy supply please contact us immediately, we have support available to help you – no home should go without energy.

-Our top tips for lower energy bills.Saving energy at home leads to lower energy bills.
+Saving energy at home leads to lower energy bills.
 We’re sure you’re already doing everything you can think of to use less energy, but we’ve created a quick list of our favourite energy saving tips for a little extra inspiration.
 See if you could be saving more.

 It’s not just our household habits that can save us energy.
 Improving the energy efficiency of your home could help reduce your energy use even further.
 From insulation to smart thermostats, we’ve done the maths for you.
 Find out the most cost-effective home improvements.